nuxeo-sandbox/nuxeo-generative-ai/README.md

 # nuxeo-generative-ai

-This plugin for [Nuxeo Platform](http://hyland/com/nuxeo) allows for generating text/image from AI service using OpenAI's DALL-E .
+This plugin for [Nuxeo Platform](http://hyland/com/nuxeo) allows for generating images from user's input text using OpenAI's DALL-E model.

 ## Configuration